Chairman (President) of Bulgaria: Office Holders

-On 3 April 1990 Petar Mladenov, having previously served as the Chairman of the State Council, was elected as the first President of Bulgaria, serving until his resignation in July.
+On 3 April 1990 Petar Mladenov, having previously served as the Chairman of the State Council, was elected as the first Chairman (President) of the Republic, serving until his resignation in July.
 His resignation came after a video surfaced suggesting the use of tanks against anti-government demonstration in December 1989.

-Stanko Todorov was selected to serve as acting President until a successor could be chosen.
-He too, had to be replaced by another acting president, Nikolai Todorov, following his resignation due to health reasons.
-Finally, on 1 August a compromise was reached and Zhelyu Zhelev, until then leader of the opposition party, the Union of Democratic Forces, was elected president.
+Stanko Todorov was selected to serve as acting Chairman of the Republic until a successor could be chosen.
+He too, had to be replaced by another acting chairman, Nikolai Todorov, following his resignation for health reasons.
+Finally, on 1 August a compromise was reached and Zhelyu Zhelev, until then leader of the opposition party, the Union of Democratic Forces, was elected chairman.
 Zhelev was in office until he was sworn in on 22 January 1992 as President of Bulgaria, under the new constitution, following his direct election by the public three days before.